 Introduction to Administering the Windows Time Service

-The purpose of the Windows Time service is to make sure that all computers running versions of Windows 2000 Server, Windows Server 2003, Windows XP, Windows Vista, or Windows Server 2008 in an organization use a common time.
+The purpose of the Windows Time service is to make sure that all computers that are running versions of Windows 2000 Server, Windows Server 2003, or Windows XP in an organization use a common time.
 To guarantee appropriate common time usage, the Windows Time service uses a hierarchical relationship that controls authority and does not permit loops.
 A domain controller at the top of the hierarchy provides authoritative time to all other domain controllers, and domain clients use domain controllers as their time source.
 By default, the domain controller at the top of the hierarchy is the primary domain controller (PDC) operations master (also known as flexible single master operations or FSMO) in the forest root domain.

 Windows time source selection

 By default, Windows-based computers use the following sources for time synchronization: